ypriverol/github-paper/REVIEWS.md

    commentary, and appropriate resolution.
 Similarly oriented links would help to convey the value / ease of continuous integration, and of test coverage.

+>R/ We agree with the reviewer.
+In the present version of the manuscript we included examples in most of the sections of the manuscript.

 5. The target audience is the relatively 'novice' developer; more established researchers will have their own procedures in place,